0l3d/brainsuck/README.md

 * ✅ File input/output
 * ✅ Interactive input with `,` command
 * ✅ Proper bracket matching for loops
-* ✅ Built with custom `crlib` for C bindings and additional functions

 ## Brainfuck Commands